opencontext/archaeology-images-ai/sg-notes.md

 ## sept 29

+- [x] simplifyjson.py to make a json file with just filename and all available data as lines in a caption
+- [x] which simplifies a bit of retrain_clip.py.
+And speeds it up to about 1.5 minutes per epoch.
 - [ ] figure out how to get llm-clip to use this model

 I have saved the model, but I'm not sure if I'm saving everything that needs to be saved.